-Guanidine is highly basic (pKa 12.5) and polar compound formed by oxidation of guanine.
-In human body guanine is a by-product of protein metabolism and can be found in urine.
-Guanine can be retained by cation-exchange mechanism on Primesep 100 column.
+Guanidine is highly basic (pKa 12.5), and a polar compound is formed by the oxidation of guanine.
+In the human body, guanine is a byproduct of protein metabolism and can be found in urine.
+Guanine can be retained by the cation-exchange mechanism on Primesep 100 column.
 Guanine is slightly UV active and can be observed at 200 nm.
 A better detection technique is ELSD, which allows you to see low concentrations of guanine.
-Temperature of ELSD must be maintained relatively low to insure proper sensitivity of the method.
+The temperature of the ELSD must be maintained relatively low to insure proper sensitivity of the method.
 This method can be used for analysis of other guanidine-based compounds.
-If substituted guanidine has hydrophobic properties it will retain based on ion-exchange and reverse phase mechanisms.
+If substituted guanidine has hydrophobic properties, it will retain based on ion-exchange and reverse phase mechanisms.